-The Orchard Park project includes an additional 185 single-family residential parcels, which are currently under option of Meritage Homes of California, Inc. and are located immediately adjacent to the 89 lots within the District.
-These lots are planned to constitute additional phases to Orchard Park and are anticipated to be included in future SCIP Assessment Districts.
+The Orchard Park project includes an additional 113 single-family residential parcels, which are currently under option of Meritage Homes of California, Inc. and are located immediately adjacent to Phase 1 and Phase 2 within the Series 2014B Districts.
+These lots are planned to constitute additional phases to the Orchard Park project and are anticipated to be included in future SCIP assessment districts.

-The cost authorized to be financed with proceeds of the Bonds include prepayment of a portion of the development impact fees and major infrastructure improvements common to all lots within the property.

-Financing of construction for improvements in Orchard Park has been funded via internal sources of cash by Meritage Homes of California, Inc. There are no current lenders and no anticipated lenders for this project.
-The final map for all 89 lots was recorded on March 7, 2013.
+The cost authorized to be financed with proceeds of the Bonds include prepayment of a portion of the development impact fees and major infrastructure improvements common to all lots within the project.
+Financing of construction for improvements in Orchard Park II has been funded via internal sources of cash by Meritage Homes of California, Inc. There are no current lenders and no anticipated lenders for this project.
+The final map for all 72 lots was recorded on April 4, 2014.
 The project does not include a development agreement with the City and only ministerial building permits approvals are required for each of the planned homes.

-Meritage Homes of California, Inc. acquired the property via Grant Deed in March 2013 for \$2,932,550.
-The assessed land value of Orchard Park for 2013/14 is \$295,213, which does not reflect the March 2013 sale, and the appraised land value of Orchard Park as of March 5, 2014, is \$8,230,000.
-The developer reports purchasing the land for \$2.9 million and expending development costs of \$2.4 million to date.
-The costs authorized to be financed with proceeds of the Bonds include the funding of \$767,091 in city impact fees and \$774,640 in backbone infrastructure improvements.
+Meritage Homes of California, Inc. acquired the property via Grant Deed recorded on April 10, 2014.
+The developer reports purchasing the 72 lots for approximately \$2.7 million and expending development costs of approximately \$1.86 million to date.
+The costs authorized to be financed with proceeds of the Bonds include the funding of \$677,016 in city impact fees and \$605,750 in backbone infrastructure improvements.
+The assessed land value of the parcels within Orchard Park II for 2014/15 is \$275,463 and the appraised value of the 72 lots as of October 20, 2014 is \$7,630,000.